IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

-Indicies
+Indices
 --------

-CAST has specified a suite of data mappings for use in separate indicies.
-Each of these indicies is documented below, with a *JSON* mapping file provided in the repository and *rpm*.
+CAST has specified a suite of data mappings for use in separate indices.
+Each of these indices is documented below, with a *JSON* mapping file provided in the repository and *rpm*.

-CAST uses *<class>-<description>* naming schema for indicies to leverage templates when creating the indicies in Elasticsearch.
+CAST uses *<class>-<description>* naming schema for indices to leverage templates when creating the indices in Elasticsearch.
 The *class* is one of the three primary classifications determined by CAST: *log*, *counters*, *environmental*.
 The *description* is typically a one to two word description of the type of data: *syslog*, *node*, *mellanox-event*, etc.